The Power of Social Skills Stories for Kindergarten

 Describe the “What” and the “Why”

-The next component of a good social story is to describe what you want the student to do.
-In the example of our social story about calling out in class, you would describe the replacement behavior of raising their hand to speak.
-In some cases, a social story might include more than one option for a replacement behavior.
+The next component of a good social skills story is to describe what you want the student to do.
+In the example of our social skills story about calling out in class, you would describe the replacement behavior of raising their hand to speak.
+In some cases, a social skills story might include more than one option for a replacement behavior.

 However, it’s also important to describe these positive choices in situations that are typically challenging for the student.
 Does the student only call out after they have raised their hand and don’t get called on?
-The social story should include a description of the target behavior in this context.
-It makes the social story more meaningful for the student.
+The social skills story should include a description of the target behavior in this context.
+It makes the social skills story more meaningful for the student.

-Speaking of a meaningful social story, it’s also important to include the “why” behind the target behavior.
+Speaking of a meaningful social skills story, it’s also important to include the “why” behind the target behavior.
 The story can mention what happens when they call out in class and the impact it has on their learning and the learning of those around them.

-The Best Format for a Social Story
+The Best Format for a Social Skills Story

-Once you have figured out what you want to include in the text of the social story, it’s time to print it off in a format that works best for your student!
+Once you have figured out what you want to include in the text of the social skills story, it’s time to print it off in a format that works best for your student!

 A printable booklet is a great option to grab a student’s attention.
 It’s like their own personal book that they can flip through and experience as an actual story.